oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

   ![create and load directory"](images/create_load_directory.png "create and load directory")

-5. Create cloud credentials and AI Profile for Graph User.
+5. Create cloud credentials and an AI Profile for Graph User.
 Type the following sql code in the worksheet area and update with API Key configurations in four places.
 Update for user_ocid, tenancy_ocid, private_key, and fingerprint.
 Each value can be found in Lab 1, Task 2, Steps 3/4.
 Click the run script button and check the script output to make sure it completed successfully.

     Paste the PL/SQL: